-We had a great day in the Lord together as a church family this weekend, hosting Peter and Anna Kim and their children (Nathan, Nehemiah, and Elizabeth), fresh from their ministry work with Shanxi Evergreen Services in China.
-They were able to spend time talking about their work in the Adult Sunday School class, and then in the Worship Service itself -- and on a more personal note during our delicious potluck lunch afterwards (I don’t know where Anna picked up those dumplings, but they were amazing).
+We had a great day in the Lord together as a church family this weekend, hosting our missionaries, fresh from their ministry work with Shanxi Evergreen Services in China.
+They were able to spend time talking about their work in the Adult Sunday School class, and then in the Worship Service itself -- and on a more personal note during our delicious potluck lunch afterwards (I don’t know where they picked up those dumplings, but they were amazing).

 We also shared some more about the opportunity to participate in our 40 Days for Life campaign, beginning on September 24.
 Over the span of these 40 days, we’re asking every FCCer to simply sign up to take one half hour, on one of those days, to pray for the 1.2 million abortions which are performed every year in the United States -- almost 2,000 of them here in Peoria.
 This isn’t a protest, but rather an opportunity to lift up our nation, the doctors and nurses, and the families represented by every abortion that’s being contemplated, in prayer before the Lord.
 The sign-up sheet is available in the Narthex.